-Howard Bernstein AKA Howie B is Scottish musician and producer, who has worked with artists including Björk, Robbie Robertson, Elisa, Tricky, Mukul Deora and The Gift.
-When U2 were looking for a new sound for their 1997 electronic influenced album 'Pop’ they gave Howie a call.
+Howard Bernstein, AKA Howie B, is a Scottish musician and producer who has worked with artists including Björk, Robbie Robertson, Elisa, Tricky, Mukul Deora and The Gift.
+When U2 were looking for a new sound for their 1997 electronic-influenced album 'Pop', they gave Howie a call.
 Howie's involvement on the record included - production, turntables, keyboards, engineering, mixing and vibe master.
-U2 have recently released a remastered reissue of the album so it was perfect timing for Mark Millar to chat to Howie B and revisit U2’s classic album.

-You first began working with U2 on the 1995 experimental Passengers Original Soundtracks 1 album.
-How did you get involved with that record and how did it feel to be working with U2?
+You first worked with U2 on the 1995 experimental Passengers Original Soundtracks 1 album.
+How did you get involved with that record, and how did it feel to be working with U2?

-There are some amazing tracks on the Passengers record.
+There are some fantastic tracks on the Passengers record.

-Howie B: It's a beautiful record – for me, it is an all-rounder because its got groove its got ambience its got depth and it's textured.
+Howie B: It's a beautiful record – for me, it is an all-rounder because it's got groove, its got ambience, its got depth and it's textured.
 There are songs there, but they are not songs in the traditional sense.
-I couldn't believe I was working with Brian Eno it started a great relationship with him and me, and we went on to make other stuff together.
+I couldn't believe I was working with Brian Eno; it started a great relationship between him and me, and we went on to make other stuff together.
 It was very quick recording Passengers Original Soundtracks 1.
-My involvement was 2-3 weeks maximum but I was working twenty-four seven, and I even moved into another studio because there was not enough space for me to do what I wanted to do.
-They were working at their place at Hanover Quay, and I said; “guys come on let me go and take the tapes and work on them."
-So I took the tapes to a really small funky studio, and they would come and visit me at tea time and listen to what I had done.
-Larry would come in and say; “I love what you are doing Howie can I do some drums?" then Adam would come in and say; ” that's fucking great."
+My involvement was 2-3 weeks maximum, but I was working twenty-four-seven, and I even moved into another studio because there was not enough space for me to do what I wanted to do.
+They were working at their place at Hanover Quay, and I said, "guys come on, let me go and take the tapes and work on them."
+So I took the tapes to a tiny funky studio, and they would come and visit me at tea time and listen to what I had done.
+Larry would come in and say, "I love what you are doing, Howie, can I do some drums?" then Adam would come in and say, "that's fucking great."
 And he would play a bassline.

-I would take the stuff they had recorded with Brian Eno and break it down and build it up again but with the entire band.
-I pretended that they were a record and I was sampling them.
+I would take the stuff they had recorded with Brian Eno, break it down, and build it up again with the entire band.
+I pretended that they were a record, and I was sampling them.
 It was great even Eno was coming in and jamming on top of what I was doing.
-For me, at the time U2 was a big band, but I didn't know who or what they were – I didn't see the essence of the group.
+For me, at the time, U2 was a big band, but I didn't know who or what they were – I didn't see the essence of the group.
 I knew Brian Eno's music very well, and it was a big inspiration for me.
 Then I got to know the guys really well.

 How far was the band into the recording of the Pop album when you became involved?

-What kind of records did you play to inspire the band and for them to improvise to?
+What kind of records did you play to inspire the band and for them to improvise?

-Howie B: I was playing everything from Les Baxter, James Brown, Hip-Hop, breakbeats, Jungle and Drum and Bass.
+Howie B: I played everything from Les Baxter, James Brown, Hip-Hop, breakbeats, Jungle and Drum and Bass.
 Everything that was going on musically at that point and since music was recorded – anything with a groove.
-I would play grooves and say “check this out as an idea or just listen to it for inspiration."
+I would play grooves and say, "check this out as an idea or just listen to it for inspiration."
 Then the Edge would come in and play some guitar licks, and Bono would sing a melody.
-I would sample something up, or I would make a groove like a kick snare high hat just to get the band going.
+To get the band going, I would sample something up or make a groove like a kick-snare high hat.
 And that's how it went for weeks – we were just jamming.

-Howie B: Yes but that's okay - I call it 'sampling sports’ if you can take something that someone else has created and then create something that's completely brand new from that then I say that's fair play.
+Howie B: Yes, but that's okay - I call it 'sampling sports'; if you can take something that someone else has created and then create something that's completely brand new from that, then I say that's fair play.
 But if you're doing an exact copy – then forget it that's a bum steer.
-All musicians and artists do that and also U2 could afford it. (laughs) If you look the Rolling Stones, the Beatles or any great band in the world you can always back reference where that riff came from.
-There are only seven notes, and I don't know how many grooves there are, but there's not many really.
+All musicians and artists do that, and also U2 could afford it. (laughs) If you look at the Rolling Stones, the Beatles or any great band in the world, you can always backreference where that riff came from.
+There are only seven notes, and I don't know how many grooves there are, but there's not many.
 It's just what you do with it and how you make it your own and give it your signature.
-But if you're copying their signature then bye bye but if you're taking something and then making it into yours, then that's a mark of respect – especially when you pay them.
+But if you're copying their signature, then bye-bye, but if you're taking something and then making it into yours, then that's a mark of respect – especially when you pay them.

-When you were in that role when Larry was away did the songs come easily?
+When Larry was away when you were in that role, did the songs come quickly?

 How did your role change when Larry Mullen came back?

-As well as introducing me to Brian Eno U2 also introduced me to Flood and both those guys are now close friends of mine.
-They have turned me on and have pushed me to what I have become far outside of the U2 thing.
+As well as introducing me to Brian Eno U2 also introduced me to Flood, and both those guys are now close friends of mine.
+They have turned me on and pushed me to what I have become far outside the U2 thing.
 What I learned from Flood is ridiculous - his attitude to sonics and his work ethic is crazy!
 These guys work twenty-four seven.
-It's not like “we have just got a number one hit let's go to bed." they are like; “no let's go to the studio."
-I love that to me that's brilliant.
+It's not like, "we have just got a number one hit, let's go to bed." they are like, "no, let's go to the studio."
+I love that; to me, that's brilliant.
 Their attitude is to keep going.

-What song on the finished Pop album would you say really has your stamp on it?
+What song on the finished Pop album would you say has your stamp on it?

 Howie B: I would say Miami.
-Simply because that song was going to be put in the bin.
-It was the only song that I didn't record, but I loved it.
+Simply because that song was going to be put in the bin, it was the only song that I didn't record, but I loved it.
 There was something dirty about it.
-It was fresh and disjointed; it was discombobulated, but it had something for me. so I said;“guys give me another room."
+It was fresh and disjointed; it was discombobulated, but it had something for me. so I said, "guys give me another room."
 So I went off to another studio for three days.
-It was all hands on.
-Even if I was in another studio, we would all meet up for dinner.
-I came back one day, and everyone was all sitting ready to eat, and I was like;“Guys check this motherfucker out." and I put Miami on and blasted it while we were eating and they all went fucking mental!
-They said; “what the fuck have you done here?"
+It was all hands-on.
+Even if I were in another studio, we would all meet up for dinner.
+I came back one day, and everyone was all sitting ready to eat, and I was like, "Guys check this motherfucker out." and I put Miami on and blasted it while we were eating, and they all went fucking mental!
+They said, "what the fuck have you done here?"
 And it went on the record.

 What is your favourite track on the album?

 We recorded it in Holland in twenty-five minutes from start to finish.
 At that point, they had been on tour for a few months, and they were so tight - it was brilliant.
 It was such an absolute pleasure for me.
-I think we did it in the second or third take with no drop-ins no overdubs no nothing!
-It was also experimental as well because we had two different rooms all feeding into the same tape machine - it was great.
+I think we did it in the second or third take with no drop-ins, no overdubs, no nothing!
+It was also experimental because we had two different rooms all feeding into the same tape machine - it was great.
 So my favourite song not on the album is Please. (laughs)

-U2 have famously said that they never got to finish the album properly After the band allowed manager Paul McGuinness to book their upcoming 1997 PopMart Tour before the record was completed.
+U2 had famously said that they never finished the album properly After the band allowed manager Paul McGuinness to book their upcoming 1997 PopMart Tour before the record was completed.
 Was their panic to try and get the album finished as the band was running out of time?

 Howie B: Yeah, I think we had three or four deadlines, and between the first deadline and the last one, there were six months.
-It was going crazy, but that's where Flood and I really hooked up because Flood was saying “Look Howie we are making a fucking record, and we have to have no questions about this record." and the band was saying the same thing, so that's what we did.
+It was going crazy, but that's where Flood and I hooked up because Flood was saying, "Look, Howie, we are making a fucking record, and we have to have no questions about this record." and the band was saying the same thing, so that's what we did.

-But then again what I learned from them and Flood is 'do not compromise.'
-This is what you are this is what you do, and this is what you are going to hear every day for the rest of your life so get it right.
-If you have a question, it has to be answered, so I was answering Bono's question that day.
+But then again, what I learned from them and Flood is 'do not compromise.'
+This is what you are, this is what you do, and this is what you will hear every day for the rest of your life, so get it right.
+It has to be answered if you have a question, so I answered Bono's question that day.

 Howie B: Yes!
-Because they gave me the opportunity to play with them on the Popmart tour, but also they gave me this other role of producing the show which meant rehearsing them every day.
+Because they allowed me to play with them on the Popmart tour, they also gave me this other role of producing the show, which meant rehearsing them every day.
 I was rehearsing them in the weirdest situations, but I got it right down to one guitar amp which Bono and Edge were sharing, and Bono's voice was going through the amp as well.
-Then we had a bass amp a kick snare and a high hat for Larry.
+Then we had a bass amp, a kick-snare and a high hat for Larry.
 And that was how I would rehearse with them every day.
 That was the turning point in my relationship with them and their relationship with me.
-We routined the songs by taking what I had learned from them but then giving it back to them and saying “Okay guys lets play these fucking songs."
-So much so they went “okay let's go and rerecord 'Please.' which we did.
+We routined the songs by taking what I had learned from them but then giving it back to them and saying, "Okay guys, let's play these fucking songs."
+So much so they went, "okay, let's go and rerecord 'Please.' which we did.
 It cost a fortune what we did, but they played it brilliantly.
-I think we could raise the ante a little bit by rerecording the album, but I would do it differently, I would rehearse a lot and rehearse again and then record.
+I think we could raise the ante a little bit by rerecording the album, but I would do it differently.
+I would rehearse a lot and rehearse again and then record.

 Did working with U2 affect your work afterwards?

-Howie B: Yeah totally.
+Howie B: Yeah.
 I got the concept of signature from them.
-The whole point is within four bars you need to know who the fuck you are listening too.
-From a musical production tip that's the thing that I still carry around with me from them.
+The whole point is within four bars; you need to know who the fuck you are listening to.
+From a musical production tip, that's the thing that I still carry around with me from them.

 Howie B Links: